bcnmy/3074-Experiments/README.md

 ## Features

 - **Smart Contract Template Base**: A robust foundation for future smart contract projects.
-- **Hardhat & Foundry Support**: Equipped with both Hardhat and Foundry tools and an adapted folder structure for seamless development.
 - **Best Practices**: Adheres to industry best practices in smart contract programming to ensure code quality and security.
 - **Continuous Integration & Deployment**: Utilizes GitHub Actions for automated testing and deployment, ensuring code reliability.
 - **Strict Linting**: Implements Solhint based on the Solidity style guide, enhancing code quality and consistency.